 Product design plays a crucial role in determining the user experience of a product.
 A well-designed product can make users feel happy, satisfied, and excited.
 On the other hand, a poorly designed product can lead to frustration, confusion and, ultimately, failure.

 Good UX is not just about aesthetics but also functionality and usability.
-Product designers must consider how their designs will affect the user experience throughout the product lifecycle.
+Product designers must consider how their design affects the user experience throughout the product lifecycle.

 User Interface (UI) Design